 5. Brooklyn Bridge Park

-The highlight — by far — is the spectacular views of Manhattan, which will accompany you as you navigate the various sections and unique attractions.
-The over 80-acre expanse houses Jane’s Carousel, the restored merry-g0-round from the 1920s, sports fields, playgrounds, basketball courts and skating rinks.
-The summer season also features outdoor films, free kayaking and literary readings.
+The highlight — by far — is the spectacular views of Manhattan, which accompanies you as you navigate the various sections and unique attractions.
+The over 80-acre expanse houses Jane’s Carousel (a restored merry-go-round from the 1920s), sports fields, playgrounds, basketball courts, and skating rinks.
+The summer season also features outdoor films, free kayaking, and literary readings.

 6. Flushing Meadows Corona Park

-Also home to the Queens Botanical Garden, Citi Field, The New York Hall of Science and the Queens Zoo, the area is always brimming with activity even in the dead of winter.
-With a legacy greater than any other park in the city, the hour on the subway is nothing compared to the sights that you will see and the memories that you will relive upon exploring the park.
+Also home to the Queens Botanical Garden, Citi Field, The New York Hall of Science and the Queens Zoo, the area is always brimming with activity, even in the dead of winter.
+The hour on the subway to visit Flushing Meadows is nothing compared to the sights you will see once you get here.

 7. Inwood Hill Park

-As the name suggests, the space is very hilly, situated on a ridge that rises 200 feet above the Hudson river.
-The park is very historical as well, being the site of one of the last farms in Manhattan, and utilized by many wealthy New Yorkers as a country retreat, to escape the hustle of the city.
+As the name suggests, the space is very hilly, situated on a ridge that rises 200 feet above the Hudson River.
+This park is historic, too — it’s the site of one of the last farms in Manhattan and has been used by many wealthy New Yorkers over the years as a “country” retreat to escape the hustle of the city.

 8. Pelham Bay Park

-The park was originally home to an abundance of deer, turtle and sturgeon, which attracted the large Siwanoy Native American population that once inhabited the area.
-Rich in history and greenery, Pelham Bay Park is absolutely worth the long ride on the 6 train.
-Among the various sights to see, the highlights include Orchard Beach, the two golf courses, the Bartow-Pell Mansion and the amazing shoreline that juts into the Long Island Sound.
+The park was originally home to an abundance of deer, turtle, and sturgeon, which attracted the large Siwanoy Native American population that once inhabited the area.
+Rich in history and greenery, Pelham Bay Park is absolutely worth the ride on the 6 train to get there.
+Among the various sights to see, highlights include Orchard Beach, the two golf courses, the Bartow-Pell Mansion, and the amazing shoreline that juts into the Long Island Sound.